code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

 * Apache Avro 1.8
 * Maven 3

 Avro relies on schemas which are defined using JSON.
 Schemas are composed of primitive types.
-For this example we will use [the User schema from the Apache Avro getting started guide](https://avro.apache.org/docs/current/gettingstartedjava.html#Defining+a+schema) as shown below.
+For this example we will use [the <var>User</var> schema from the Apache Avro getting started guide](https://avro.apache.org/docs/current/gettingstartedjava.html#Defining+a+schema) as shown below.
 This schema is stored in the <var>user.avsc</var> file located under <var>src/main/resources/avro</var>.

 ``` json
 {"namespace": "example.avro",